 If you are charged with a DUI in Arlington Heights, you will be allowed to post a cash bond at the Police Station and go home.
 Your car will be impounded and you will need to pay fees to the Village of Arlington Heights to get your car back.
 The longer you wait to get your car back the higher the fees will be.
 You will be assigned a court date at the Cook County Courthouse in Rolling Meadows.
 All Arlington Heights DUI cases are held at the Rolling Meadows Courthouse.
 The Statutory Summary Suspension of your driver’s license will take effect on the 46th day following your arrest for a DUI in Arlington Heights.
 The only way to stop the Statutory Summary Summary Suspension of your driver’s license, or to reinstate a suspended license following a Statutory Summary Suspension, is to file a Petition to Rescind the Statutory Summary Suspension in Court.
 The Petition to Rescind the Statutory Summary Suspension can be filed anytime after you are arrested.
 However, you cannot file a Petition to Rescind the Statutory Summary Suspension more than 90 days after you are arrested for a DUI.

 If you are facing DUI charges in Arlington Heights, Chicago, Cook County, DuPage County, Kane County, or Lake County, you can contact James Dimeas anytime for a free and confidential consultation.
-You can always speak to James Dimeas at 847-807-7405.
+You can always speak to James Dimeas personally by calling 847-807-7405.